asmeurer/git-workflow/README.md

    color="blue">②</font> and the branch is the branch you wish to make the pull request from.

    Enter a descriptive title in the title field <font color="blue">③</font>.
    This is very important, as it is what will show up in the pull request listing and in email notifications to the people in the repo.
 Pull requests with undescriptive titles are more likely to be passed by.
+If the pull request fixes an issue, I recommend putting the issue number in the pull request description <font color="blue">④</font>, not the title.
+People generally do not know issues by number, so a pull request that is just titled "fix for issue #1234" is more likely to be passed by, as it is unclear what it does from the title.

    If there is more description or discussion about the pull request than what fits in the title field use the description field <font color="blue">④</font>.

+   If the pull request fixes an issue, you can add "fixes #*1234*" (replace *1234* with the actual issue number) in the pull request description <font color="blue">④</font>.
+This exact format, "fixes #*1234*" is important, as it will cause GitHub to automatically close the issue when the pull request is merged.

    Once you are done, click the "create pull request" button <font color="blue">⑤</font>.